How to Cook a Prime Rib Roast

 This recipe uses a simple seasoning mix of salt, pepper and fresh parsley that is rubbed into the meat before roasting.
 While roasting the beef, you can also roast a couple of heads of garlic to make a delicious, creamy roasted garlic sauce to serve with the roast.

-See all the best deals at Safeway for your Christmas meal here.
+See all the best deals at Safeway for your Easter meal here.

 SuperSafeway is a blog devoted to helping you find the best deals at Safeway in the Denver division.
 Every week we slice and dice the ad and tell you the best deals at Safeway with and without coupons.
 For more low prices, check out Super Safeway’s weekly ad coupon matchup page.
 Want to stay updated on the best deals?
 If so, make sure to like Super Safeway on Facebook, join our Facebook group, follow us on Twitter, Instagram, or Pinterest and subscribe to our newsletter.